HTD-Health/playbook-OUTDATED/education-budget.md

 We want to be more transparent and we believe that having the coherent rules regarding extra learning opportunities will help.

 ### What is the amount of a yearly education budget?
-It is 5 000 PLN education budget in 2020.
+It is 5 000 PLN education budget in 2020 and 2021.
 In 2019 the education budget was 4 000 PLN.

 ### Is everyone eligible for the education budget?
 The education budget applies to all the employees, regardless of the type of contract.
 Therefore no matter whether you have a B2B contract, Umowa Zlecenie or Umowa o Pracę you have an education budget.

 ### What if I don't work full-time?
 We've made some updates to the policy in June 2020.
-If you work fewer hours than full time, your budget is still 5 000 PLN in 2020.
+If you work fewer hours than full time, your budget is still 5 000 PLN.

-### What if I've started my work at HTD in 2020?
+### What if I've started my work at HTD in 2021?
 Do I still can use 5 000 PLN from EB?
 Depending on when you started working, you have a proportional amount to use.
-For example, starting in July 2020, you have PLN 2,500 to use.
+For example, starting in July 2021, you have PLN 2,500 to use.

-### What happens if I don't use everything in 2020?
+### What happens if I don't use everything in 2021?
 The unused amount from the education budget is carried over to the next year.
 There is no limit to your budget accumulating from year to year.

 ### Will the amount change in the future?